 Can anyone become a mentor?
 In order to become a mentor, you must be a female that is at least 21 years of age.
-If you meet these requirements, and are interested in becoming a mentor, you will complete an application, as well as fill out supporting documents.
+If you meet these requirements, and are interested in becoming a mentor, you will complete an application and supporting documents.
 You must also be able to pass both a CORI check and driving record check to be considered.

 Is it a requirement that each mentor have experienced the loss of their mother?
 No. Our mentors are positive role models from the community and while some may have experienced the loss of their mother others have not.

 What is the time commitment for mentors in this program?
 Each mentor is asked to commit to approximately 5 hours per month for a 12 month period.
 This commitment may consist of one-to-one activities, group outings, and communication via phone.
-Each mentor will be required to attend one in-service mentor training per calendar year and reply to our monthly log.
+Each mentor will be required to attend one in-service mentor training per calendar year and report in to our mentor staff monthly.

 If special circumstances arise, what steps would a mentor take if they can no longer keep up with the required commitment?
 We understand that there will be circumstances and events in one’s life that will arise, that may cause them to no longer be able to commit to the mentor program. empowerHER works through the process, following guidelines outlined in our policy & procedural manual.

 - Is the mentor responsible for the cost of any or all activities with their mentee?
 All programs and activities at empowerHER remain at no charge to the mentee and her family.
 It is our goal all activities will be low cost or no cost to the mentor. empowerHER partners with many generous partners such as area retailers, fitness studios, hair salons, sporting venues, and more that can offer no cost activities and outings.